There are several individual factors to consider when you are trying to determine if a given sleep schedule is right for you.

 First, check if you have special needs for higher sleep requirements.

 - Are you younger than 18?
 Risks are less known and more serious for reducing total sleep.
-If so, proceed to Lifestyle Considerations.
+If so, proceed to Age Considerations.

 - Do you do or wish to do¬†intense exercise¬†or physical labor multiple days a week?
-You should plan for a minimum of¬†3 uninterrupted core cycles¬†per day.
-For example, Everyman 2, E3-extended, DC1 with a 4.5h first core, Triphasic-extended with two cycles (3h) in the night core.
+You should plan for a minimum of¬†3 uninterrupted core cycles per day.
+For example, Everyman 2, E3-extended, DC1-extended, Triphasic-extended with two cycles (3h) in the night core.

 Individual Lifestyle Check